TheosNotBigStuff/Cenora/README.md

 # Cenora
-If you're looking for Beta's of Cenora go here : https://github.com/TheosNotBigStuff/Cenora-Open-Beta
+If you're looking for Beta's of Cenora go here : https://github.com/TheosNotBigStuff/Cenora-Open-Beta If you're looking for Asset's of Cenora go here : https://github.com/TheosNotBigStuff/Cenora-Assets

 Cenora is an Desktop Enviorment made in Scratch.
 Its for easy use, and good for any old pc that cant even support GNOME, or KDE.